-WALLASEY-Beaumaris has been gardened since the 1850s.
+WALLASEY-Beaumaris has been gardened since the 1860s.
 Shrubs of old, simple-petal sweetbriar roses of washed pink still flower in a row of four a short distance from where stands our much extended house – at heart a miner’s cottage.
-We think that these arching canes mark the edge of a track that miners, horses, carts and cattle began to make about 150 years ago.
+These arching canes seem to mark the edge of a track that miners, horses, carts and cattle began to make about 150 years ago.
 Gold was discovered at Spring Creek – later named Beechworth – in 1852.
-American emigré miner James Ring gave court evidence in 1860 that he had buried gold valued at more than 1500 pounds near a well on land that he owned with his brother, Patrick, at Three Mile Creek.
-It is estimated that such a cache would today be worth about $175,000.
-James returned from a five-week stay in hospital to find the treasure missing.
+American-born miner James Ring gave court evidence in 1860 that he had buried gold valued at more than 1500 pounds near a well on land that he owned with his brother, Patrick, at Three Mile Creek.
+It is estimated such a cache today would be worth about $175,000.
+James returned from a hospital stay to find the treasure missing.
 Patrick, it seems, had taken it.
-Beechworth historian Richard Patterson says that the case broke down when the court heard that James Ring had told his brother to make use of the gold should he have need of it.
+Beechworth historian Richard Patterson says the case broke down when the court heard that James had told his brother to make use of the gold should he need of it.
 The gold was not recovered.
-But an old windlass for the well we found in a small garden hemmed by gnarled quince trees shortly after we bought the property in August 2013.
+But an old windlass for the well was uncovered in a small, former kitchen garden with a wonderfully-gnarled quince tree shortly after we bought the property in August 2013.

 Our two hectares was named ‘Beaumaris’ by others.
 It is a corruption of an old Norman French word that means ‘beautiful marsh’.
 The land lies just above Three Mile Creek and is about five kilometres south east of Beechworth.
 Beyond the garden drive is a low paddock through which a smaller creek once flowed.
 Tussocks remain and border leicesters bob up and down among the clumps as they graze.
 To ‘Beaumaris’ we added ‘Wallasey’ as we both of us have ancestors who lived in the town of the same name in what once was a part of Cheshire.
 It stands in a corner of the Wirral peninsula on England’s Irish Sea coast and looks across the Mersey to Liverpool.
 A great-great grandmother emigrated from Wallasey to Murmungee, just a few kilometres to the south of where we now live, to farm in 1875.
 We still have the principal pieces of the 1830s dinner service – depicting a stylised Chinese garden of pink and russet peonies and a nightingale – that she brought with her.
-It was a quirk of coincidence when our garden last spring yielded peonies – planted by others – of pink splashed with purple-red.
+In our first spring here we were delighted when peonies – planted by others – bloomed pink splashed with purple-red.